Kulbhushan Jadhav: Media coverage

 According to the Pakistani newspaper The News, German diplomat Gunter Mulack While speaking at the Pakistan Institute of International Affairs, claimed that Jadhav was caught by the Taliban and sold to Pakistani intelligence.
 Pakistani newspaper The News also noted that no Taliban groups operate in Iran, and stated that Mulack's statement reflected a "poor understanding of the issues and the dynamics of regional politics."
 After Jadhav's sentencing, Mulack told the Times of India that his information was based on "unconfirmed speculation from reliable sources which I cannot identify, nor confirm.
 Maybe it is not true."

 In April 2016, Islamabad briefed diplomats of various countries regarding Jadhav's arrest and his claimed involvement in terrorist activities.
 The evidence was also shared with the United States and the United Kingdom.
 Separately, Pakistan's Interior Minister Nisar Ali Khan held a meeting with the Iranian ambassador.
 In September, Pakistan prepared a dossier outlining evidence of Indian-sponsored terrorism and provided it to the United Nations Secretary-General.
 It included Jadhav's details.

 According to the Indian newspaper and news channel NDTV, in December 2016, Sartaj Aziz, who functioned as the then Pakistan's Foreign Minister, told members of the country's senate that there was insufficient evidence presented of Jadhav's alleged espionage.
 "What the dossier contained on Indian spy Kulbhushan Yadav were mere statements.
 It did not have any conclusive evidence." and that they were waiting for more details.

-In January 2019, Vikram Sood who headed R&AW from 2000-2003 claimed that Pakistan had no leverage over India on Jadhav.
+In January 2019, Vikram Sood who headed R&AW from 2000 to 2003 claimed that Pakistan had no leverage over India on Jadhav.
 He claimed, "No spy worth his salt will be caught with his passport.
 The charges against him are laughable."